avantifellows/quiz-frontend/README.md

 npm run serve
 ```

-### Compile and minify for deployment
+### Build for deployment

 #### Staging

-- Copy `.env.example` to `.env.staging.local` and set the appropriate values of the environment variables.
+- Copy `.env.example` to `.env.staging` and set the appropriate values of the environment variables.

 - Run the following command